(or Science of Earth-worms for Eco-Restoration of Soils and Moderation of Climate)

-This is particularly important as recent FAO (2015a) figures show that topsoil erosion due to tillage, wind & water runoff is about 33 Gt per year but Pimental & Burgess (2013: 447) have even more worrying data estimating fertile soil lost from agricultural systems worldwide is 75 Gt / yr.
+This is particularly important as recent FAO (2015a) figures show that topsoil erosion, due to tillage, wind & water runoff, is about 33 Gt per year; but Pimental & Burgess (2013: 447) have even more worrying data estimating fertile soil lost from agricultural systems worldwide is 75 Gt / yr.
 Since a year has 32,000,000 seconds, then ca. 2,300 tonnes of topsoil is lost per second as the most urgent, critical and also most ignored environmental issue (Ref.).
 A summary from FAO (2015b) is of perhaps only another 60 harvests possible from soils as this vital topsoil resource is depleted.
-Interestingly, it seems soil will run out well before oil…
+Worryingly, it seems soil will run out well before oil…

 Contribution of land use & agriculture/forestry to carbon excess & climate change

 In the right-hand-side chart, GHG emissions are for Power (25%), Agriculture/forestry (24%), Industry (21%) & Transport (14%) and these ratios are approximately the same for CO2 alone, although agriculture/forestry is sometimes quoted as 30% of cause but it also has about 20% of this offset by biological fixation of carbon (FAO Agriculture, Forestry and Other Land Use, or hereafter, AFOLU, 2014).

-Other sources of excess CO2 from burnt fossil fuels and industry (65 of 76 = 85.5% in left-hand side graph) with cement contributing about 5% (half in its energy use and half in its CO2 calcination loss from limestone – Ref1.
-Ref2.; and figure below www.WBCSD.org).
+Other sources of excess CO2 from burnt fossil fuels and industry (65 of 76 = 85.5% in left-hand side chart) with cement contributing about 5% (half in its energy use and half in its CO2 calcination loss is from limestone – Ref1.
+Ref2. as figured below www.WBCSD.org).

 Surprisingly, (FAO AFOLU, 2014: 43, 47, fig. 3-5 also shown below) burning of crop residues and savannah only gave 197 and 287 Mt CO2eq or nearly 4 and 5%, respectively, (total 9%) of total emissions from agriculture, which itself is just 50% of total AFOLU.
-In general, actual CO2 released by burning vegetation (about 1.9 kg per kg burnt due to O2 oxidation) is not included because, I believe, it is considered balanced by carbon taken up during plant growth, so the emissions are carbon-neutral.
-If so, this I think is mistaken as all plants can be mulched or composted and carbon returned to the soil rather than go up as smoke into the atmosphere.
+In general, actual CO2 released by burning vegetation (about 1.9 kg per kg burnt due to O2 oxidation) is not included because, I believe, IPCC considers it balanced by carbon taken up during plant growth, so the emissions are carbon-neutral.
+If so, this is mistaken in my view as all plants can be mulched or composted and carbon returned to the soil rather than go up as smoke into the atmosphere.
 Perhaps this managed burn vs. compost aspect is an important yet overlooked consideration…

-A report by the United Nations Food and Agriculture Organization (FAO 2006), Livestock’s Long Shadow, estimated that 18 percent of annual worldwide GHG emissions are attributable to (intensive) livestock farming.
-FAO (2006) summarized: “Livestock now use 30 percent of the earth’s entire land surface, mostly permanent pasture but also including 33 percent of the global arable land used to producing feed for livestock, the report notes.
-As forests are cleared to create new pastures, it is a major driver of deforestation, especially in Latin America where, for example, some 70 percent of former forests in the Amazon have been turned over to grazing.”
+A report by the United Nations Food and Agriculture Organization (FAO 2006, Livestock’s Long Shadow), estimated that 18 percent of annual worldwide GHG emissions are attributable to (intensive) livestock farming.
+FAO (2006) summarized: “Livestock now use 30 % of the earth’s entire land surface, mostly permanent pasture but also including 33 % of the global arable land used to producing feed for livestock, the report notes.
+As forests are cleared to create new pastures, it is a major driver of deforestation, especially in Latin America where, for example, some 70 % of former forests in the Amazon have been turned over to grazing.”

 However, a Worldwatch study by Goodland & Anhang (2006) reported that livestock and their by-products actually account for at least 32,564 million tons of CO2e per year, or 51% of their recalculated annual worldwide GHG emissions.
 These authors later defended their argument in a “peer-reviewed” journal (Goodland & Anhang 2012).

-Therefore, overall, a possibly reasonable estimate is of up to ~30-50% of total GHG attributable directly or indirectly to land use, or rather to land mis-use.
+Therefore, overall, a reasonable estimate is of ~30-50% of total GHG attributable directly or indirectly to land use, or rather to agricultural land mis-use.